benghguthrie/MicrobiomeProteins/Networks/README.md

-# Example Sequence Similarity Netowrks to use in Class
+# Example Sequence Similarity Networks to use in Class